Sentheng/Natheng.github.io/_pages/cv.md

   * Awared to one distinguished graduate of the nine Dean's Medalist for academic excellence, community involvement, and potential.
 One out 6,000+ graduates
 * [Dean's Medalist](https://www.fresnostatenews.com/2024/05/01/fresno-state-announces-2024-undergraduate-deans-medalists/), California State University, Fresno (April 2024):
   * Awared to one distinguished graduate of all graduating students within the College of Science and Mathematics that has shown academic excellence and potential.
 This provide an opportunitiy to be selected as the University's President's Medalist
-* [Smittcamp Family Honor Scholar](https://fresnostatesfhc.squarespace.com/), California State University, Fresno (August 2020 -- Present):
+* [Smittcamp Family Honor Scholar](https://fresnostatesfhc.squarespace.com/), California State University, Fresno (August 2020 -- May 2024):
   * Awarded annually to 50 incoming freshmen who show exceptional achievements in academic merit, community service, and leadership roles.
 Provides a full-tuition scholarship for eight semesters at CSU, Fresno as well as unique honors courses
 * [Summer Venture in Mangagment Program (SVMP) Fellow](https://www.hbs.edu/svmp/Pages/default.aspx), Harvard Business School (June 2024):
   * Selected to be part of the 2024 cohort consisting of 180 Fellows (<6%).
 The program aims to increase opportunities in business education for college students making an impact in their school or community.
 Engage in Harvard's Case Study Method in high-stake decision making and leadership situation from renowned professors.